jarviscanada/jarvis_data_eng_SiqiYang/springboot/README.md

   # you should see two running docker containers
   docker container ls
   ```
-- After the above steps, we can using Swagger UI to verify the application.
+- After the above steps, we can use Swagger UI to verify the application.
 The URL for the application is [http://localhost:8080/swagger-ui.html#/](http://localhost:8080/swagger-ui.html#/.).
 ![](https://github.com/jarviscanada/jarvis_data_eng_SiqiYang/blob/develop/springboot/assets/SwaggerUI.png).